TedCha/spark-cluster-computer/README.md

 spark.executor.memory 512m
 ```

-Congragulations, you now have a working Spark Cluster Computer!
+Congratulations, you now have a working Spark Cluster Computer!